gotvinne/Light-weight-MPC/Web-application/README.md

 - "require-context": "^1.1.0",
 - "stream": "^0.0.2",
 - "web-vitals": "^3.3.1"

-1. Install the tool npm install -g npm-check-updates
-2. Verify that your package.json is checked in to version control (the next command will overwrite the package.json)
-3. Update the package.json ncu --upgrade
-4. Validate the changes to your package.json
-5. Install the new packages npm install

 ### create-react-app
 In order to build a React application, [create-react-app](https://create-react-app.dev/docs/getting-started/) was utilized.